DegreeBachelor of Arts with a major in Political Science

-Political science is the study of government, individual and institutional behavior in the public sector, relations among nation-states, and theories of politics.
+Political science is the study of the problems and opportunities that arise when people live together in communities of all sizes.
+Political scientists study government, citizenship, relations among nation-states, and theories of politics.
 Political science addresses fundamental issues confronting modern society - globalization, war, inequity, poverty, the environment - and seeks to evaluate the processes, policies, and theories that have been devised to deal with them.
 The Political Science program provides courses in theory, methods and case studies within the four sub-fields of political theory, comparative politics, international relations and American politics, as well as many courses that cross subfields.

 The political science major emphasizes the development of skills in effective writing and speaking, as well as creative problem solving -- some of the most useful skills in a wide variety of careers in the public, non-profit and private sectors.
 These skills are also crucial to success in graduate school.
 Our small classes and abundant individual attention from faculty give students ample opportunity to hone those skills.
 Political Science is also an excellent choice for students planning to study politics, public policy or law at the graduate level.

 The department also offers Political Science majors the opportunity to select all of the EDU secondary education certification courses (listed below) as their electives in order to become middle or high school teachers (grades 7 - 12) in the area of social studies.